Thunbergia alata

 Overview

-Sun: Full Sun to Partial Sun
+Sun: Full Sun, Partial Sun/Shade

 Bloom Season: Summer through Frost